 - Migrated Kubernetes API groups using API version extensions/v1beta1 to their respective updated API groups/versions.
 This improves compatibility with Kubernetes 1.16 and beyond.
-Original patch by Lucas Bickel (@hairmare) - Add a Kubernetes Service Account to every Pod that is managed by the PostgreSQL Operator

-- Add support for private repositories using imagePullSecret.
-This can be configured during installation by setting the pgo\image\pull\secret and pgo\image\pull\secret\manifest in the inventory file using Ansible installer, or with the PGO\IMAGE\PULL\SECRET\MANIFEST environmental variables using the Bash installer.
-The "pull secret" is the name of the pull secret, whereas the manifest is what is used to define the secret - The provided permissions now support the "\" permission to specify all provided RBAC permissions are granted to a provided to a provided permission of the provided permissions are granted to a provided permission. - Policies that are executed using pgo apply and pgo create cluster --policies are now executed over a UNIX socket directly on the Pod of the primary PostgreSQL instance.
+Original patch by Lucas Bickel (@hairmare) - Add a Kubernetes Service Account to every Pod that is managed by the PostgreSQL Operator - Add support for private repositories using imagePullSecret.
+This can be configured during installation by setting the pgo_image_pull_secret and pgo_image_pull_secret_manifest in the inventory file using Ansible installer, or with the PGO_IMAGE_PULL_SECRET and PGO_IMAGE_PULL_SECRET_MANIFEST environmental variables using the Bash installer.
+The "pull secret" is the name of the pull secret, whereas the manifest is what is used to define the secret - The performance permissions now support the "" permission to specify all performance RBAC permissions are granted to a permission. - Policies that are executed using pgo apply and pgo create cluster --policies are now executed over a UNIX socket directly on the Pod of the primary PostgreSQL instance.
 Reported by @yuanlinios - A new sidecar, crunchyadm, is available for running management commands on a PostgreSQL cluster.
 As this is experimental, this feature is disabled by default.

 - Update the YAML library to v2.2.4 to mitigate issues presented in CVE-2019-11253 - Specify the pgbackrest user by its ID number (2000) in the backrest-repo container image so that containers instantiated with the runAsNonRoot option enabled recognize the pgbackrest user as non-root. - Ensure any Kubernetes Secret associated with a PostgreSQL backup is deleted when the --delete-backups flag is specified on pgo delete cluster - The pgBouncer pod can now support connecting to databases that are added after a PostgreSQL cluster is deployed - Remove misleading error messages from the logs that were caused by the readiness/liveness probes on the apiserver and event containers in the postgres-operator pod - Several fixes to the cleanup of a PostgreSQL cluster after a deletion event (e.g. pgo delete cluster) to ensure data is safely removed.
-This includes ensuring schedules managed by pgo schedule are removed, as well as PostgreSQL cluster and backup data - · Skip the HTTP Basic Authorization check if the BasicAuth parameter in pgo.yaml is set to false - Ensure all available backup types are displayed in the pgo schedule are listed (full, incr, diff) - Ensure schedule tasks create with pgo create schedule are deleted when pgo delete cluster is called - Fix the missing readiness/liveness probes used to check the status of the apiserver and event containers in the postgres-operator pod - Remove misleading error messages from the logs that were caused by the readiness/liveness probes on the apiserver and event containers in the postgres-operator pod - Fix a race condition where the pgo-rmdata job could fail when doing its final pass on deleting PVCs.
-This became noticeable after adding in the task to clean up any configmaps that a PostgreSQL cluster relied on - Improved logging around authorization failures in the apiserver
+This includes ensuring schedules managed by pgo schedule are removed, as well as PostgreSQL cluster and backup data - Skip the HTTP Basic Authorization check if the BasicAuth parameter in pgo.yaml is set to false - Ensure all available backup types are displayed in the pgo schedule are listed (full, incr, diff) - Ensure schedule tasks create with pgo create schedule are deleted when pgo delete cluster is called - Fix the missing readiness/liveness probes used to check the status of the apiserver and event containers in the postgres-operator pod - Remove misleading error messages from the logs that were caused by the readiness/liveness probes on the apiserver and event containers in the postgres-operator pod - Fix a race condition where the pgo-rmdata job could fail when doing its final pass on deleting PVCs.
+This became noticeable after adding in the task to clean up any configmaps that a PostgreSQL cluster relied on

+• Improved logging around authorization failures in the apiserver